+•

-Speaker # Contestant Round Section Горіс Conference
+Speaker #Contestant Round Section

+Topic Conference

 The best critiques teach and encourage the student.
-Please offer areas of improvement and positive attributes of the speech.
+Please offer areas of improvement and positi ve attributes of the speech.

-• Did the speaker answer the question?

-- Was the content persuasive? - Was there sufficient use of logic, facts, examples and/or expert opinion? - Was the information adequately documented? - Was the information pertinent to the specific topic?
+• Did the speaker answer the question? • Was the content persuasive? • Was there sufficient use of logic, facts, examples and/or expert opinion? • Was the information adequately docu-

+• Was the content persuasive?

+• Was there sufficient use of logic, facts,

+examples and/or expert opinion?

+• Was the information adequately docu-